gitkrax/pandoc-templates/README.markdown

   Integrity.
 It needs to be run with xelatex.
 * `aka.latex` is a tightly set template for writing Academy of Finland applications.
 Use level 1 headings for the main headings and level 2 headings for inline headings.
-You need to define fonts, papersize and margins in the YAML-sections.
+You have to define the margins in the YAML-sections (e.g. `geometry: margin=2.54cm`), other requirements are hard-coded.
   Also set `numberedsections: true` for numbered sections.
 Uses the `datetime2` package, so you can add the current date by writing `\today`.